schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 - Question 5a.
 What is the position of the insertion on the reference?
 [Hint: try `show-coords`]
 - Question 5b.
 How long is the novel insertion?
 [Hint: try `show-coords`]
 - Question 5c.
 What is the DNA sequence of the encoded message?
 [Hint: try `samtools faidx` to extract the insertion]
 - Question 5d.
 What is the secret message?
 [Hint: run `dna-decode.py -d --input message.fa` to decode the string from 5c.
-If needed us the `--rev_comp` to reverse complement the sequence:]
+If needed use the `--rev_comp` to reverse complement the sequence:]

 ### Packaging